 When this happens, we place a hold on the disputed funds in your Square account until the dispute gets cleared up.
 This is because the customer’s bank has just taken the funds from us, and we need to cover that amount.
+The dispute process can take up to 90 days and the hold on the disputed funds will remain in place for the duration of the dispute.
 If there aren’t enough funds available in your Square account, we’ll have to debit your linked bank account to cover the disputed amount.

-Square doesn’t decide who wins or loses a dispute—that’s up to the bank that issued your customer’s credit card (like Visa or MasterCard).
+Square doesn’t decide who wins or loses a dispute – that’s up to the bank that issued your customer’s credit card (such as Visa or MasterCard).
 But our Disputes Resolution Team can help you make your case to your customer’s bank.
 Here’s how the process works.

 Step 1: We’ll notify you of a dispute.

-When your customer initiates a dispute, their bank contacts us to get more information about the transaction.
+If your customer initiates a dispute, their bank contacts us to get more information about the transaction.
 We reach out to you to pass on their request.
-They’re looking for any supporting evidence you may have about the transaction, like receipts, invoices, email correspondence, proof of delivery or photos.
+They’re looking for any supporting evidence you may have about the transaction, such as receipts, invoices, email correspondence, proof of delivery or photos.
 The more evidence you can provide, the better chance you have of winning the dispute.

 You can find information about a dispute on your Disputes Dashboard and in the Square Point of Sale app under Reports.
 We populate the Dashboard with the dispute information that your customer’s bank sends us.
 There, you’ll be able to find: